Ajith-Bondili/WatAI-journal_generator/README.md

 ## Features

-*   **LLM-Powered Generation:** Uses Google's Gemini 1.5 Flash model via API to generate journal entries as its cheap and relatively low latency
 *   **Configurable Output:** Allows users to specify the number of days, entries per day, average word count, and desired emotional tone as well as many other parameters
 *   **Emotion-Driven Prompts:** Can use examples from a seed dataset (Journal Entries with Labelled Emotions from Kaggle) for few-shot prompting to guide the LLM towards a specific emotional style.
 *   **Unique File Naming:** Saves each entry as an individual `.txt` file with a unique timestamp-based name (e.g., `journal_YYYYMMDD_HHMMSSffffff.txt`) to prevent overwrites and ensure traceability.